 Google Apps was created in highly decentralized organizations where end-users wanted to be able to get their work done quickly and without involvement from management or IT.
 In Google Apps, every file is owned by a specific user and every user has a great degree of freedom over sharing content.
 Security controls were added on later.

-Office 365 was designed from the beginning as a tool for IT administrators.
+Office 365 for Nonprofits was designed from the beginning as a tool for IT administrators.
 As a result, it has a great deal more centralized control than Google Apps.
 Sharing locations are controlled by IT and not tied to a specific user, complex preservation policies allow for file content to be maintained for a designated length of time, and most features can be turned off if desired.

 Both tools can meet the compliance needs of organizations.
 The real determining factor is the sophistication of staff.
 If users can be trusted to properly structure files, keep sensitive information in secure locations, and configure their own tools to their liking, Google Apps is a good solution.
 For organizations where staff expect IT to make decisions for them, Office 365 will be an easier fit.